leangjia/blender_docs/manual/sculpt_paint/sculpting/toolbar.rst

    Lets you select mesh parts to be unaffected by other brushes by painting vertex colors.

 :doc:`/sculpt_paint/sculpting/tools/box_trim`
-   Performs a boolean operation based on box select.
+   Performs a Boolean operation based on box select.

    :doc:`/sculpt_paint/sculpting/tools/lasso_trim`
-      Performs a boolean operation based on lasso select.
+      Performs a Boolean operation based on lasso select.

 :doc:`/sculpt_paint/sculpting/tools/line_project`
-   Performs a boolean operation based on a line.
+   Performs a Boolean operation based on a line.

 :doc:`/sculpt_paint/sculpting/tools/mesh_filter`
    Applies a deformation to all vertices in the mesh at the same time.